randomstuff/randomstuff/disk/README.md

     xdg-open "$(mount-diskimage foobar.iso)"

-You can use any file manager instead (nautilG us, thunar, dolphin, pcmanfm, etc.).
+You can use any file manager instead (nautilus, thunar, dolphin, pcmanfm, etc.).

 Some file manager provide an option to unmount the disk:

 * thunar;
 * pcmanfm;
 * older versions of nautilus (I can't find the option on the latest version).